bmegli/hardware-video-encoder/README.md

 ## Using

-See examples directory for a more complete and commented examples with error handling.
+See examples directory for more complete and commented examples with error handling.

 There are just 4 functions and 3 user-visible data types:
 - `hve_init`